numfocus/gsoc/2017/proposals/le-hoang.md

 ## Why this project?

 I am currently attending Deep Learning class in which I learn many predictive and generative models.
 Thus, I understand the importance of probabilistic programming and Bayesian methods when using it to build generative models, namely variational auto-encoder.
-This project offers me a great opportunity to not only study more about Bayesian methods, but also make a contribution to the open source society.
+This project offers me a great opportunity to not only study more about Bayesian methods, but also make a contribution to the open source community.
 I believe that this work will help spread PyMC3 in the scientific community.

 ## Appendix